JyriLampio/configurationManagement/configurationmanagement3.md

 - Heading2 will be created with two hash buttons, space and then the text
 - Links can be created by adding the hyperlink text in brackets and then the url inside parentheses.
 No space in between. [google](https://www.google.com)
 - Pictures can be added the same way, except that you put exclamation mark before the brackets.
+- line of code can be added by putting the code inside backticks
 - Code blocks can be added with by adding 3 backticks before and after the code.
 - Horisontal rule can be created with 3 hyphens in a row
 - Lists can be made by adding one hyphen, space and then the text you want to type.